 1 Imported from existing sand and gravel operation (purchased).
-Material from off-site sources would be hauled to

-1 the augmentation delivery locations, where it would be temporarily stockpiled prior to being introduced into the 2 3 river.
+Material from off-site sources would be hauled to the augmentation delivery locations, where it would be temporarily stockpiled prior to being introduced into the

-- 2 Acquired from Program-controlled property.
-Material from on-site sources would be from a sand pit dredge - 4 operation established at or near the augmentation delivery location (discussed in Section 5). - 5 Refer to Appendix B for discussion of modeling and analysis. - 4 Results from sediment-transport modeling of pumping at Sites 1 and 2 were used for evaluating this alternative.
-6 - 7 5 Results from sediment-transport modeling of pumping at Sites 1, 2, and 4 were used for evaluating this alternative. - 8 6 Results from hydraulic and sediment-transport modeling of dozer options at Cook Tract/Dyer Property and - 9 baseline sediment-transport model in the vicinity of OS&G were used for evaluating this alternative.
+2 Acquired from Program-controlled property.
+Material from on-site sources would be from a sand pit dredge operation established at or near the augmentation delivery location (discussed in Section 5).

+Refer to Appendix B for discussion of modeling and analysis.

+4 Results from sediment-transport modeling of pumping at Sites 1 and 2 were used for evaluating this alternative.

+5 Results from sediment-transport modeling of pumping at Sites 1, 2, and 4 were used for evaluating this alternative.

+6 Results from hydraulic and sediment-transport modeling of dozer options at Cook Tract/Dyer Property and baseline sediment-transport model in the vicinity of OS&G were used for evaluating this alternative.

-- 11 Alternative evaluation criteria were established to allow for the objective side-by-side comparison of the - 12 alternatives.
-The Section 404(b)(1) Guidelines were used as a starting point for identifying the evaluation - 13 criteria.
-A total of eight evaluation criteria in four Section 404(b)(1) Guideline categories were identified, - 14 as listed in Table 14-3:
+Alternative evaluation criteria were established to allow for the objective side-by-side comparison of the alternatives.
+The Section 404(b)(1) Guidelines were used as a starting point for identifying the evaluation criteria.
+A total of eight evaluation criteria in four Section 404(b)(1) Guideline categories were identified, as listed in Table 14-3: